vishal2github/noAdvancedJava/Theoretical_Notes/Web_development/Servlets.md

 + **Note**

-  + Instead of extending/inheriting servlet interface, making a "servlet" by extending/inheriting "HttpServlet" class is a better option.
+  + Instead of implementing servlet interface, making a "servlet" by implementing "HttpServlet" class is a better option.

-  + Because, in our servlet, there's need of only service() method, and if "Servlet" interface is used for this purpose then all methods body will needed to be defined.
+    + The reason is, implementing Servlet class also requires to implement all five methods of Servlet class regarding of their need.

-  + And in case of "HttpServlet" class extention, only required method's body will be defined.
+    + But with implementing HttpServlet class would only required methods will be implemented.

 <br>